abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/flink/baseline.md

 http://<VM_IP>:8081
 ```

-- If the Dashboard loads successfully, the cluster network and UI are verified.
+- A successfully loaded dashboard confirms the cluster network and UI functionality.
-- This serves as the baseline for network and UI access.
+-This serves as the baseline for network and UI validation.

 ![Flink Dashboard alt-text#center](images/flink-dashboard.png "Figure 1: Flink Dashboard")

 ### Run a Simple Example Job

-Execute a sample streaming job to confirm runtime functionality:
+Execute a sample streaming job to verify that Flink can run tasks correctly:

 ```console
 cd $FLINK_HOME